mundimark/awesome-markdown-editors/README.md

 **License**

-The awesome list is dedicated to the public domain.
+The awesome list is released under [the Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/), meaning it is dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 **Questions?
 Comments?**